melvinzhang/text-register-machine/README.md

 The first is the maximum number of steps to execute the machine.

-The second the frames per second of the animation.
+The second is the frames per second of the animation.
 A setting of zero means there is no animation.
+A negative number disables the animation.

 The default is 1000 steps with no animation.

-## Running the self progam, a quine
+## Generating the self progam, a quine

 ```
-make self
+make self.trm
 ```

 ## License